Karatu District, Arusha: Agriculture

 The district's total arable land area is 1,025.75 square kilometers, accounting for 31.1% of the entire area.
 The potential land for irrigation agriculture is 6,231ha, with approximately 4,050ha under irrigation.
 The springs of Qang'nded, Manyara (Chemchem), and Endashangwet provide water.
 The District has 102,573 acres of arable ground for farming.
 Coffee, onion, wheat, barley, pigeon peas, and sunflower are the main income crops, while maize, beans, finger millet, and sorghum are the important food crops.
 In 2015/2016, the District cultivated 48,197.1 ha of food crops and 27,782.5 ha of cash crops.
 In 2015/16, maize production was 81,112.8 tonnes, equivalent to 15 to 20 bags per acre.

 Farmers in the district are advanced in agriculture since 65% of them utilize hybrid seeds, artificial fertilizers, and tractors in farm preparation.
 The average maize production per hector is 3 tonnes in rainfed areas and 5.75 tonnes in irrigation areas.

 Livestock husbandry is an essential economic activity for Karatu District people.
 According to estimates, the council has 811,360 animals, including 271,885 cattle and 373,588 goats and sheep.
 Pigs (12,816), chickens (165, 887), chicken broilers (46,766), and donkeys are among the other livestock kept in the district (9116).
 Milk production for daily cattle increased from 8 to 10 liters per day, while indigenous cattle climbed from 1.5 to 3 liters per day.
 In 2015, 97,879,190 liters were produced for dairy cattle.

 Industry

 Industrialization is making steady progress, especially in small-scale industrial facilities relative to medium and large-scale establishments.
-There are 5 small-scale companies that mostly process agricultural and livestock products; 1 medium-sized industry that prepares and cans milk (Ayalabe Diary milk industry).
+There are 5 small-scale companies that mostly process agricultural and livestock products; 1 medium-sized industry that prepares and cans milk (Ayalabe Dairy milk industry).
 Small-scale enterprises primarily process farm goods, however others employ other inputs such as coffee.

 As of 2016, a significant number of Karatu residents are involved in trading, with over 2,000 trading entities in operation, ranging from retail and wholesale shops to hospitality industries such as kiosks, restaurants, and hotels; apartments, boarding houses, lodging, and guest houses, as well as liquors bars; transport business; banking; bookshops, stationeries, and printing; beauty salon and barber shops; professional consultancies; farm implements; butchers; pharmacies and mobile phones retailers.